 Gauge: 2 sc x 2 sc = 1 inch

 Finished Size (excluding tassels): approximately 47 inches x 65 inches

 Yarn: 10 Sprinkle Cakes by Yarnspirations™ (77% Acrylic, 20% Wool, 3% Other; 8.5 oz, 240 g;

 Approx 204 yds, 186 m).
 Super Bulky (6).
 Colour: Pecan Fudge

 **alternative yarn: Bernat Softee Chunky by Yarnspirations™.
 About 2000 yards. (%100 Acrylic)

 Hook: Size P (10 mm) Hook.
 Adjust hook size if necessary to obtain correct gauge.

 Notions: Yarn Needle.

 Ch – Chain

 KS – knit stitch (aka Waistcoat stitch): The knit stitch is a single crochet worked through the middle of the single crochet or knit stitch of the previous round.
 Because you are working your stitch through the middle of the stitch in the previous round (instead of through the top of the stitch) and pulling your loop up through the center, a knit look is created.
-For further assistance, please see the photos below.
+For further assistance, please see the video tutorial below.